 Birth parent rights

-Grandparents and relatives often step into help when parents are absent or unable to raise their children.
+Grandparents and relatives often step in to help when parents are absent or unable to raise their children.

 Guardianship doesn’t necessarily mean the child’s birth parents have lost all their rights.
 In some cases, they may still have all their parental rights and responsibilities.
 Other times, when it isn’t possible for one or both parents to remain a guardian, their rights are terminated by the courts.
 Even when this happens, the parent may continue to have contact and time with their child.
 Again, it depends on the situation.